 HRMC Invites You to Go Red During Heart Month

-To kick off Heart Month on February 1, community members are encouraged to wear and post a picture on social media using the hashtag #HRMCGoRed for a chance to win a healthy snack.
+National Go Red Day is scheduled for Friday, February 7, and community members are encouraged to wear red and post a picture on social media using the hashtag #HRMCGoRed for a chance to win a healthy snack.
 Throughout the month of February, HRMC will share heart health information on the hospital’s Facebook page at www.facebook.com/huronregionalmedicalcenter.